Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 Useful experience for boat builders includes:

-- construction experience, especially carpentry, plumbing and electrical
+- construction – especially carpentry, plumbing and electrical work

-Boat builders need to be reasonably fit and healthy.
-They also need to be comfortable with heights and working in confined spaces.
+Boat builders need to be reasonably fit and healthy as they spend long periods on their feet.
+They also need to be comfortable working in confined spaces and at heights.

 Find out more about training